-Competition Litigation Comparative Guide - - Spain
+Competition Litigation Comparative Guide

 11.1 What remedies are available in competition litigation in your jurisdiction?

 Claimants are entitled to full compensation for the harm effectively suffered.
-The compensation will cover actual loss (usually identified as an overcharge in cartel claims) and loss of profit suffered because of a total or partial passing-on of the overcharges, plus interest.
+The compensation will cover:

 As explained in question 2.1, claimants can also request from the court:

-- the nullity (total or partial) of an agreement or clause that violates competition law; and
+- the nullification (total or partial) of an agreement or clause that violates competition law; and

-- the return of the economic benefit paid under it.
+- the return of the economic benefit paid thereunder.

-They can also request that the pertinent court order an undertaking that has violated competition law to adopt certain conduct or to refrain from carrying out specific conduct.
+Injunctive remedies are also available.
+Claimants can additionally request that the pertinent court order an undertaking for the infringing party to adopt or refrain from specific conduct.
 For example, a company affected by abusive conduct may request the judge to force the infringer to stop that conduct.

 11.2 Are punitive damages awarded in your jurisdiction?